“You’re one busy lady!”

-I cringe whenever I hear the word busy!
+I cringe whenever I hear these phrases word busy!
 Unfortunately for me, I hear the word busy every day.
+Okay,

-I don’t think I’d be exaggerating if I said every one-on-one interaction with people outside of my family includes the word busy.
+I don’t think I’d be exaggerating if I said every one-to-one interaction with people outside of my family includes the word busy.
 Everyone is busy!

 How are you?